 -- Changing the order of the columns INSERT dbo.Products (ProductName, ProductID, Price, ProductDescription) VALUES ('Screwdriver', 50, 3.17, 'Flat head') GO

-- The following statement demonstrates that the names of the columns are optional, as long as the values are listed in the correct order.
-This syntax is common but is not recommended because it might be harder for others to understand your code.
+The following statement demonstrates that the names of the columns are optional, as long as the values are listed in the correct order.
+This syntax is common but isn't recommended because it might be harder for others to understand your code.

 NULLis specified for the

-Pricecolumn because the price for this product is not yet known.
+Pricecolumn because the price for this product isn't yet known.

 -- Skipping the column list, but keeping the values in order INSERT dbo.Products VALUES (75, 'Tire Bar', NULL, 'Tool for changing tires.')
 GO